-Burey Gold Limited (ASX: BYR) is an ASX-listed explorer with projects in Guinea and the Democratic Republic of Congo (DRC).
+Burey Gold Limited (ASX: BYR) is an ASX-listed explorer with its key asset, the Giro Gold Project, located within the significant under-explored Kilo-Moto greenstone belt in the north-east Democratic Republic of Congo (DRC) in Central Africa.

 The Moto greenstone belt hosts Randgold and AngloGold Ashanti’s 17Moz Kibali Project, 30km east of Giro.
 Kibali produced 642,720 ounces of gold in 2015 and is targeting production of 610,000 ounces for 2016, confirming a favourable mining environment in the region.
 Randgold recently entered into a JV agreement on the Moku tenements between Giro and Kibali as it aims to acquire all prospective ground in the area.

 Giro comprises two exploitation permits covering 610km2.
 The area was mined under Belgian rule and more recently by artisanal means.

 Burey has defined a >200ppb gold-in-soil anomaly over 2,000m x 900m at the Kebigada anomaly, its most advanced prospect.
 Best results from drilling include:

 - 97m at 2.56g/t Au from surface